 - 1. Identify the destination cluster. - 2.
-On the destination cluster, use the volume create command with the -typeDP option to create a SnapVault destination volume that is the same size as or larger than the source volume.
+On the destination cluster, use the volume create command with the -typeDP option to create a SnapVault destination volume that is the same or greater in size than the source volume.

 The language setting of the destination volume must match the language setting of the source volume.